 - Be prepared to take some time and effort to find the right exchange for you.

 - Draft a message about your home and send it to several potential exchangers.
-Tell them about your location (including how close you are to major tourist attractions and your area’s main city) and time requirements (when and how long you want to exchange).
+Tell them about your location (including how close you are to major tourist attractions and your area’s central city) and time requirements (when and how long you want to exchange).